Opinion

 9

-roseanne over 11 years ago
+roseanne almost 12 years ago

 8: That sounds a lot like backpedaling.
 If that was your goal for this article, what you actually did is argue that homosexuality causes mental illness.
 Are you not aware of the long history of homosexuality being pathologized and how much that DIDN'T help?
 It's a great thing to advocate the increased availability of mental health resources.
 It's awful to say we need it because we're sick and deviant.
 Seriously??